TradeTrust/tradetrust-website/README.md

 `NET` is used for setting the default network, setting it to `mainnet` uses the public Ethereum network.
 If it is not set it defaults to Sepolia testnet.
 It can also take any network names that Ethers.JS supports, such as `sepolia`, `maticmum`, etc.
-However do note that there are only drag & drop demo files provided for main net, goerli(deprecated), sepolia and polygon mumbai.
+However do note that there are only drag & drop demo files provided for main net, sepolia and polygon mumbai.

 E.g: